jopterhorst/propresenter-kefas-bridge/README.md

 - ProPresenter not running
 - Check port (default: 55056)
 - Verify network API is enabled in ProPresenter
-- Enable Debug Mode to see exact URL
+- Enable Debug Mode to see exact WebSocket URL
+- Check bridge status display shows "Disconnected"

+### Connection Dropped
+- Bridge will automatically attempt to reconnect (up to 10 times)
+- Check ProPresenter is still running
+- Monitor Activity Log for reconnection messages
+- Manual restart may be needed if reconnect fails

 ### Kefas API Error 401
 - Invalid or expired token